 What Are The Most Popular IB Subjects in 2025?

 Does choosing your IB subjects feel like a massive decision?
-You may be wondering what everyone else is picking and whether you're on the right track.
+Should you be picking the subjects everyone else is doing?

 You're not alone in wanting to know what's popular.
-Understanding which subjects other students choose can help your own decisions.
+Understanding which subjects other students choose can help inform your own decisions.
+But it’s not all you should be considering.

-Let's look at the real data from the IB and figure out what the most popular IB subjects really are.
+Let's look at the real data from the International Baccalaureate Organisation and figure out what the most popular IB subjects really are.

 Key Takeaways

 • Individuals and Societies is the most popular subject group.
-It even beats out Language and Literature and Sciences.
+It beats Language and Literature and Sciences on total enrolment.

 There are plenty of reasons you might be researching popular IB subjects right now.

 • You want reassurance.
-Knowing that thousands of other students are taking the same subjects offers the comfort of camaraderie when things get tough.
+Knowing that thousands of other students are taking the same subjects offers comfort when things get tough.

 • You're looking for subjects with good support.
 Popular subjects typically have experienced teachers, loads of resources, and plenty of online help.

 • You're seeking validation.
-Maybe you've already chosen your subjects and you want to check if you're on a sensible path.
+Maybe you've already chosen your subjects and want to check you're on a sensible path.

 All of these reasons are valid.
 But remember, popularity is just one piece of information.
 Let's look at what the data shows.